 Maggie Kelly is a professionally trained dancer from Komoka, Ontario, Canada, well versed in all disciplines of dance.
 Maggie began dancing at the tender age of three, and competing only four years later.
 Maggie received early acceptance to the Joffrey Ballet School at age 17, with a $1,000.00 scholarship, and moved to New York City the following year to begin her professional training.
 Maggie studied under the tutelage of the artistic director, Michael Blake, among many other highly regarded professionals, for one year.
 Maggie then transferred to Steps on Broadway, and at Steps, completed six months of independent study.
 In September 2017, Maggie joined the Steps Conservatory, and is now the first Canadian student to graduate from the program.
-At Steps, Maggie trained rigorously under Espen Giljane, Tiffany Rea-Fischer, Mike Esperanza, and Al Blackstone, among many others.
-Maggie was also selected to be Horton instructor JoLea Maffei's teaching assistant.
-Maggie has furthered her education with a variety of summer intensives, including Joffrey West in Los Angeles, the Ailey School and Ballet Hispánico in New York City, and Hubbard Street Dance in Chicago.
-Maggie recently relocated to Montreal, Quebec, and is excited to continue dancing, training, auditioning, and exploring her artistry within a new community.
+At Steps, Maggie trained rigorously under Espen Giljane, Tiffany Rea-Fisher, Mike Esperanza, and Al Blackstone, among many others.
+Maggie was also selected to be JoLea Maffei's teaching assistant while in the program, and continues to assist her online.

-Outside of her school performances, Maggie has been involved in multiple professional productions across New York City.
-To name a few, Maggie performed in an immersive show at Restoration Plaza, the Bryant Park contemporary dance series, and LAUNCH V presented by The Tank, the Table of Silence at the Lincoln Center Plaza, the DUMBO Dance Festival at Gelsey Kirkland, and the Jazz Choreography Enterprise at the Salvatore Capezio Theatre.
-Maggie was also thrilled to present her own work in the Fall HATCH Series curated by Jennifer Muller/The Works, and hopes to continue finding her voice as a choreographer as well as a performer.
+Maggie has been involved in multiple professional productions across New York City.
+She performed in an immersive show at Restoration Plaza, the Bryant Park contemporary dance series, LAUNCH V presented by The Tank, the Table of Silence at Lincoln Center, the DUMBO Dance Festival at Gelsey Kirkland, and the Jazz Choreography Enterprise at the Salvatore Capezio Theatre.
+Maggie was thrilled to present her own work in the Fall HATCH Series curated by Jennifer Muller/The Works, and hopes to continue finding her voice as a choreographer as well as a performer.
 In addition, Maggie has experience dancing on camera, in concept videos by Nick Palmquist, Sekou McMiller, Rebecca Zizek, Ai Toyoshima, and Jenn Rose.
 Maggie was also recently selected to create a solo for Ensemble Ouvert, in a virtual collaborative art project.

 Maggie is a proud member of multiple national and international dance organizations, including NoMAA, the International Dance Council CID, Americans for the Arts, The Shed, and Regroupement Québécois de la Danse.
 Maggie is actively immersed in her dance community, and seeks out artistic ventures at every opportunity.
 Maggie’s activism has paid off, as she has been awarded scholarships at both the Joffrey Ballet School and Ballet Hispánico.
 During her formative years, Maggie was highly rewarded for her performance quality and technical ability, in solos, duets, trios, and ensemble work.
-On more than one occasion, Maggie was awarded the highest overall score out of hundreds of competitors.
-She’s received trophies, merchandise, and prize money for her performances, including a $1,500.00 cheque from Dance Masters of America.
+Maggie has received trophies, merchandise, and prize money for her dance performances, including a $1,500.00 cheque from Dance Masters of America.

 Maggie Kelly is looking forward to continuing her exploration as a dancer, and finding artistic avenues wherever they present themselves.
 She is not only a technically proficient dancer, but she has learned the value of energetic efficiency, storytelling, and 360 degree expression as an artist.
 Even during the global pandemic caused by COVID-19, Maggie is seeking inspiration and growth within her craft.
-In addition to dancing, Maggie loves cooking, yoga, and traveling the world; her dream is to visit every continent at least once, and she's more than halfway there!
+In addition to dancing, Maggie loves cooking, yoga, and traveling the world.
 Maggie tries to find a balance between work and play in her day to day life.
-She strives for excellence, and is thrilled to spend her days in the pursuit of passion!
+She strives for excellence, and is happy to spend her days in the pursuit of passion!